jfecher/ante-website/content/blog/why_effects.md

 Mainly efficiency concerns, although it should be said that compilation output of effects has improved greatly in recent years.
 Most languages with algebraic effects will optimize "tail-resumptive" effects (any effect where the last thing the handler does is call `resume`) into normal closure calls.
-This is great because this is already most effects in practice (citation needed - although _all_ the examples in this blog post fit in this category!).
-Different languages also have their own strategies for optimizing the remaining effect handlers: [Koka](https://koka-lang.github.io/koka/doc/index.html) uses [evidence passing](https://www.microsoft.com/en-us/research/wp-content/uploads/2021/08/genev-icfp21.pdf) and bubbles up effects to handlers to compile to C without a runtime, [Ante](https://antelang.org/) and [OCaml](https://github.com/ocaml-multicore/ocaml-effects-tutorial) limit `resume` to only being called once which precludes some effects like non-determinism but allows the internal continuations to be implemented more efficiently (e.g. via segmented stacks), and [Effekt](https://effekt-lang.org/) specializes handlers out of the program completely[^6]!
+This is great because this is already most effects in practice (citation needed - although almost all the examples in this blog post fit in this category!
+Exceptions are the only, _ahem_, exception here since they do not `resume` at all).
+Different languages also have their own strategies for optimizing the remaining effect handlers: [Koka](https://koka-lang.github.io/koka/doc/index.html) uses [evidence passing](https://www.microsoft.com/en-us/research/wp-content/uploads/2021/08/genev-icfp21.pdf) and bubbles up effects to handlers to compile to C without a runtime, [Ante](https://antelang.org/) and [OCaml](https://github.com/ocaml-multicore/ocaml-effects-tutorial) limit `resume` to only being called at most once which precludes some effects like non-determinism but allows the internal continuations to be implemented more efficiently (e.g. via segmented stacks), and [Effekt](https://effekt-lang.org/) specializes handlers out of the program completely[^6]!